 - The Golden Rule is clear communication and knowing who you are dealing with.

 Hey guys, welcome to this week’s podcast I’m really excited about today.
 As most of you know, the last couple of weeks, we’ve been doing a lot of replays of interviews of people interviewing me.
 So you haven’t had much time of me presenting your story.
-So today’s gonna be a great day, because I’m starting to come back to what the reason I originally started this podcast.
-And that’s really to share real life experiences and stories with you that happened to us all the time here in China, when we’re sourcing products, and, you know, talk you through the event, what happened, you know, and give you the background story, and then really kind of discuss what we draw what we learned and what we could have done to prevent it.
-And something I’m really excited about today is we’ve got Kevin joining us, Kevin’s my new co host on the show, which I’m really happy about say Hi, Kevin.
+So today’s gonna be a great day because I’m starting to come back to the reason I originally started this podcast.
+And that’s really to share real-life experiences and stories with you that happened to us all the time here in China when we’re sourcing products, and, you know, talk you through the event, what happened, you know, and give you the background story, and then really kind of discuss what we draw what we learned and what we could have done to prevent it.
+And something I’m really excited about today is we’ve got Kevin joining us, Kevin’s my new co-host on the show, which I’m really happy about saying Hi, Kevin.

 Hey, how you doing, David?
 As you can tell, we’re both from the same country.
 Our accents are interchangeable.

 So I mean, Kevin I’m so glad you are joining the show.
 It’s going to be great.
-I think having Kevin co hosting is going to be hopefully a way of Kevin asking questions and extracting the most information out of me.
+I think having Kevin co-hosting is going to be hopefully a way of Kevin asking questions and extracting the most information out of me.
 But I do realize sometimes I ramble on with things.
-And maybe there’s some pending questions that haven’t been clear about.
+And maybe there are some pending questions that haven’t been clear about.
 So really excited about this.

 So Kevin, today’s show actually is quite interesting.
 It’s about failing in India.
 And what to do.
 This is a real story about a client I had.
 I don’t know if I really say failing in India, as much as I’d say.
-The real question came up was he started in India, because he wants to source product in India thinking it’s cheaper than China.
+The real question came up as he started in India because he wants to source products in India thinking it’s cheaper than China.
 And it’s really an interesting story, and I thought it’d be a great one to share.

 Yeah.
 So and, and I think you’re right, you know, especially with the trade war, terrorists, more and more people are asking the question, should I be sourcing outside of China?
 And I think, you know, the story of Kevin and what happened with him was, he was looking for some ceramic way, and some crockery and you know, he heard that India was cheaper than China.
 And he also heard that India can handle much smaller mo queues, which the minimum order quantities, so he popped online, you know, most of us would do ordinarily And sort of searching for manufactured in India found a couple started talking to them and communicating with them.
 And I’ve got to tell you, Kevin, he was just so frustrated.
 Just, you know, it started off really well, the communication.
 And then just when he started getting samples and started getting follow up, you just kind of communication just started dwindling down.
 And he just grew more and more frustrated.
 And that’s when he kind of turned to me and said, you know, what do I do, David, I’m on the right track here.
 And we ended up having a long discussion about enough thought, you know, yeah, I’m sure what he’s experiencing a lot of people experience